Martin Luther: Luther and the swan

 Luther is often depicted with a swan as his attribute, and Lutheran churches often have a swan for a weather vane.
-This association with the swan arises out of a prophecy reportedly made by the earlier reformer Jan Hus from Bohemia and endorsed by Luther.
+This association with the swan arises out of a prophecy reportedly made by the earlier reformer Jan Hus and endorsed by Luther.
 In the Bohemian language (now Czech), Hus's name meant "grey goose".
 In 1414, while imprisoned by the Council of Constance and anticipating his execution by burning for heresy, Hus prophesied, "Now they will roast a goose, but in a hundred years' time they'll hear a swan sing.
 They'd better listen to him."
 Luther published his Ninety-five Theses some 103 years later.